-Human Resource Management has certainly evolved over the decades and this department is now considered absolutely critical for business success.
+Human Resource Management has certainly evolved over the decades and a candidate who has completed an accredited Human Resource Management programme is now considered a critical asset for business success.
 The traditional function of Human Resource Management in regards to employment law compliance and maintaining staffing levels has now become an influential one in the overall strategic development and operations of an organisation.

 After all, the HR team has a far deeper understanding of any business’s most important asset – its people.
 This is why many managers across an organisation will rely heavily on the Human Resources team to assist in several critical areas of operation.
 Some managers even opt to study this field themselves in order to complement their current skillsets.
-Here are some examples of areas where HR support or knowledge is invaluable for all kinds of managers:
+Here are some examples of why knowledge gained from a Human Resource Management Programme is invaluable for all kinds of managers:

 1. Filtering Top Candidates